 - Sod peat extraction – molding of peat into bricks

-With the many challenges that the Peat Extraction industry faces every day, our RFID Systems provide solutions that help to make business processes simpler and more efficient, including:
+The Peat Extraction industry faces many challenges every day, we, at GAO RFID, understand your challenges, and we have extensive experience and can apply our knowledge to provide you with a custom solution that may help you to make business processes simpler and more efficient, including:

 - Tracking Assets and Equipment

 Some examples of peat extraction machinery includes the following:

 - Peat Quality Control